LBargie/monkeypox-api/README.md

 FastAPI, BeautifulSoup and Uvicorn need to be installed to use the API.
 These can be pip installed.

+To run the API, run:

+uvicorn monkeypox_api:app

-To run the API, run uvicorn monkeypox_api:app on your command prompt/terminal.
+on your command prompt/terminal.

 I have included a Jupyter Notebook with an example of how to get data from the API and analyse the results.